Wax melts make for a simple, effective alternative to candles.

 Essential oils are a great choice if you’re looking to create aromatherapy wax melts with health and wellness benefits as well as all-natural scents.

 Alternatively, you can use fragrance oils to scent your wax melts with more creative aromas that you can’t necessarily find through natural means – like Baked Cinnamon Bun or Frosted Wonderland.

 Fragrance oils are also specifically created for use in these types of scent projects, so can be a lot easier to work with if you’re new to making wax melts.

-How do you make wax melts?
+How to make wax melts: